polkadot-fellows/xcm-format/README.md

 ### `SetAssetClaimer`

-Set a claimer to the dropped assets.
+Set a claimer to the assets still located in the `Holding Register` after execution finishes.

-The dropped assets are the assets that are still located in the `Holding Register` after a program finishes its execution.
+A claimer is a `MultiLocation` that will have a right to claim the said assets via the `ClaimAsset` instruction.

 Operands:
-- `origin: MultiLocation`: a `MultiLocation` identifying the claimer of the dropped assets.
+- `origin: MultiLocation`: a `MultiLocation` identifying the claimer to the assets still located in the `Holding Register` after execution finishes.

 Kind: *Instruction*